ArchAngel2190/Discord.Bot/README.md

 cd Discord.Bot
 ```
 ### Step 3.
 Install requirements
-Ensure that if have Python 3.13 or newer installed that you are operating in a virtual environment (`venv` or `pipx`) with Python 3.12 or older.
+Ensure that *if* have Python 3.13 or newer installed that you are operating in a virtual environment (`venv` or `pipx`) with Python 3.12 or older.
+If you have multiple versions of Python installed, use the below code except with `python3.12` as the leading.
 ```
 python3 -m pip install -r requirements.txt
 ```